 Another design that feels a bit overpacked, at least this card makes sure the focus is on Edelman himself.
 The player is featured with a football under one arm in a decent action shot, and there’s a New England Patriots logo right next to him.
 Donruss also couldn’t resist large white ‘Rookie’ lettering, although it’s less pronounced compared to the Rookie Ticket found above.

-It’s by far the most affordable card on the list, and we’d recommend gem mint copies as a great entry-level investment option.
-There are also a number of rare parallels, with smaller print runs.
+It’s the most affordable card on the list, and we’d recommend gem mint copies as a great entry-level investment option.
+There are also several rare parallels, with smaller print runs.

 Parallels: Silver (/250) Gold (/100) Platinum (/25)

-On the subject of small print runs, the 2009 Exquisite Collection release is undoubtedly the top Edelman RC.
+The 2009 Exquisite Collection release is undoubtedly the top Edelman RC on small print runs.
 With a base card numbered to just 99, there’s no real point in having many parallels, and as a “Rookie Signatures” edition, there’s a large on-card auto located at the bottom.

 Parallels: Silver Holofoil (/25), Platinum Holofoil (/1)